- This event has passed.

 Baron’s two monographs, The Good Life, Palm Springs and Palm Springs and The Good Life Goes On are published by Kehrer Verlag and are held in various museum libraries, including MOMA, LACMA, the Getty, The Center for Documentary Studies at Duke University, and The Harry Ransom Center at the University of Texas, Austin.

-Nancy’s third monograph, Palm Springs Modern Dogs at Home, published by Schiffer Books, will be available end of September, 2020.
+Nancy’s third monograph, Palm Springs Modern Dogs at Home, published by Schiffer Books, is available now at the Griffin Museum Bokstore or online.

 All sales are final on products purchased through the Griffin Museum.
 Participant cancellation of a program/lecture/class will result in a full refund only if notice of cancellation is given at least 2 weeks before the date of the event.